Raku/examples/README.md

 |tutorial            | Tutorial examples |
 |wsg                 | Answers for Winter Scripting Games |

-Since you have a commit-bit (if not then talk to the folks at #raku on irc.libera.chat) feel free to commit your changes to the main repository.
-No need to submit a pull request!

 ## Dependencies

 To run all examples and tests, a number of modules need to be installed.